 Bankruptcy is generally considered when:

 It's a serious step, and not the right one for everyone in financial difficulty.
-Many people who think bankruptcy is their only option turn out to qualify for a DRO or a DMP after talking to a free regulated debt adviser.
+Many people who think bankruptcy is their only option turn out to qualify for a DRO or a DMP after talking to a free regulated debt help specialist.
 That conversation should always happen first.

 If you own your home Bankruptcy and homeownership combine badly.
 The Official Receiver may sell your share of the family home to pay creditors.
 There are exceptions — including where there's little or no equity, or where the trustee fails to act within three years — but the risk to your home is one of bankruptcy's biggest consequences.
 Free regulated advice is essential before applying.